gumaerc-testorg/11.220-spring-2009/content/pages/exams.md

 ---
 content_type: page
+description: This section provides the midterm exam for the course and guidelines on what to expect on the test.
 learning_resource_types:
 - Exams
 ocw_type: CourseSection
 title: Exams
 uid: 2a22615d-e987-97dc-d93e-6a74366bb7bc
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 There will be a midterm exam during Ses #14 that will be worth 15% of your grade.
 There will not be a final exam.